Disclosure: This meal was provided free of charge; all opinions are my own.

-In Oakland’s hip Lakeshore area, there is no shortage of great places to eat.
-I for one have always been partial to those that are trying to do something different though and for that I have become a fan of Shakewell.
+In Oakland’s hip Lakeshore district, there is no shortage of great places to eat.
+I have always been partial to those restaurants that are trying to do something different with their menu, and because of that, I have become a fan of Shakewell.
 With a menu that stems primarily from the traditional tapas plates you would see in Spain, and a wood-fired paella, Shakewell deserves a spot on your list of Oakland restaurants to try.
 Here is all the information.

 - Cost: ~$25 – $30

 - Recommendations: Crab toast, octopus, fried chicken and churros

 - Location: 3407 Lakeshore Ave, Oakland, CA 94610